 Hold your horses.
 I’m not saying we are all born “tabula rasa”, or that we all have a total freedom to become whoever we want, as existentialists often argued wrongly.
 We are affected by our genes, as conservatives tell us.
 And we are shaped by our life experiences, as liberals remind us.
 But to stretch the metaphor, these shape the size of our vessels, rather than its contents.
 Sure, if we are born with a debilitating disease or come from a broken home, our vessel is inherently small.
 But some people in these circumstances still manage to pour more into it, than people from privileged backgrounds.

 Whatever is our number in the gene lottery, and whatever circumstances life throws at us, it’s our job to pour contents into the vessels of our lives by fulfilling a potential, big or small.
-Notice – I’m talking about “a potential”, one of multiple possibilities that we can realize, not “the potential”, a unique and singular destiny that supposedly waits to unfold.
+Notice – I’m talking about a potential, one of multiple possibilities that we can realize, not the potential, a unique and singular destiny that supposedly waits to unfold.
 A potential itself doesn’t mean much.
 A pot is an ordinary thing, until someone plants a flower in it.

 Dozens of plans, undeveloped ideas, values and beliefs kept in a safe place – they all don’t mean much in terms of “who we are”.
-No amount of books, movies, travels or people can fill this great emptiness of us.
+No amount of books, movies, travels or people can fill this great emptiness of ours.
 We are empty of meaning, but so is the world, an indifferent and chaotic place it is.
 The only thing left is to contain this meaninglessness and produce meaning by acts of compassion and care, as small as they come.

 The ideal we should strive to is a creature who takes more of the world (and it’s meaninglessness) into himself and develops new forms of courage and endurance (Paul Tillich)